Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

     training.1600000.processed.noemoticon.csv: UPLOADED
   ```

-  You should see the following when the function is uploading the JAR files.
+  You should see the following when the method is uploading the JAR files.

   ```console
   === Uploading files matching *.jar to @snowpark_demo_udf_dependency_jars ===